Essay 6.4 — The Markov Phasic Brain, Part 5 of 13.

 A worked example

-The agent picks the multiplier — toward the higher end of the range, a tighter phase than OBSERVE because the decisions are narrower.
-The lock lifts.
-The agent re-reads the .md plan file (allowed — it is this job’s focused plan_file), re-reads the OBSERVE synthesis in the working CLAUDE.md, and walks the cycle-2 entry in the .yaml side-by-side.
+The phase is tighter than OBSERVE — the decisions are narrower, and the entry voice frames it that way.
+The agent re-reads the .yaml plan file (allowed — it is this job’s focused plan_file), re-reads the OBSERVE synthesis in the working CLAUDE.md, and walks the cycle-2 entry in that plan side-by-side.

-PLAN’s deliverable is decisions inside CLAUDE.md, written below the ---Pl--- marker: the altered list gets one new directory added — the public seed repo’s marker schema directory — declaring it editable by EXECUTE.
+PLAN’s deliverable is decisions inside CLAUDE.md, written below ---Pl---: the altered list gets one new directory added — the public seed repo’s marker schema directory — declaring it editable by EXECUTE.
 The acceptance criteria gain a clause: "cycle-3 .yaml entry passes the new marker schema round-trip."
-A judgment-call criterion is named explicitly — "if revert breaks downstream cycle-2 work, EXECUTE pauses and routes a [PENDING-JOB] for CONDENSE." ⓘ
+A judgment-call criterion is named explicitly — "if revert breaks downstream cycle-2 work, EXECUTE pauses and routes a [PENDING-JOB] for CONDENSE."

-PLAN does not touch the .yaml file.
-It does not touch the .md plan.
+PLAN does not touch the plan file.
 It does not write to the public seed repo.
 It writes the new acceptance criteria into CLAUDE.md, names the altered-list expansion, and commits.
 EXECUTE inherits a fully scoped contract.

 What you would customize